Places to Visit In Kerala – A Travel Guide to God’s Own Country!

 Avoid buying tours and activities from strangers or people who call themselves travel agents.
 Most of the hotels and hostels are better connected and organize tours if you want to take any.
 Also, before opting for any tour, do a quick research for some reviews and mentions online.
-Some tours for rafting, hiking and camping can all be booked online.
-So just do a research on the internet, read the reviews and go for them.
+Some tours for rafting, hiking, and camping can all be booked online.
+So just do research on the internet, read the reviews and go for them.

 Learn the art of Bargain

 While most countries find this surprising, bargaining in India is a part of its culture.
 And it is expected that you always do a bit of haggling to bring down the quotes to its nearly actual cost.

 Also, if you are a foreigner, the prices of the goods, especially things where you shop, like souvenirs and stuff would be priced at least 10 times the actual price.
 Again, not all shops do that and bargaining isn’t an option in big showrooms.
 The general thing to keep in mind is to never settle for the price that the shopkeepers first quote to you.
 You should discuss and bargain to get lower prices than the quote.

 This one may not be a scam always and is common in many countries.
 But avoid people appearing out of nowhere and that who seem overly eager to be of your assistance.

 Always look for an authentic exchange shop to exchange foreign currencies.
 There are many shops that exchange fake Indian currencies, so ensure to review, cross-check before you choose a currency exchange.
 It’s better to withdraw cash directly from ATM’s or get it exchanged at designated shops (avoid airports since the exchange rates might not be very good).

 Things to take care if you are a female solo traveler: